From La Tuque, Québec

 He died in his sleep in Saint-Pierre-de-l’Île-d’Orléans, Quebec, on Île d’Orléans in 1988.
 A monument in his memory was constructed there in 1989.

-In 2000, the Government of Canada honored him with his image on a postage stamp.
+In 2000, the Government of Canada honoured him with his image on a postage stamp.

 La Tuque is a city located in north-central Quebec, on the Saint-Maurice River, between Trois-Rivières and Chambord.
 The La Tuque Post Office opened in 1887.